vojtahelle/openCV/README.md

 At the end of each stage the classifier is saved to a file and the process can be stopped and restarted.
 This is useful if you are tweaking a machine/settings to optimize training speed.

-8)Wait until the process is finished (which takes a long time — a couple of days probably, depending on the computer you have and how big your images are).
+8) Wait until the process is finished (which takes a long time — a couple of days probably, depending on the computer you have and how big your images are).

-9)Use your finished classifier!
+9) Use your finished classifier!

  cd ~/opencv-2.4.9/samples/c
  chmod +x build_all.sh